 Distribution / Habitat:

-This turaco can be found in the dry open savanna woodlands of Angola, Zambia, South-East Zaire, Malawi and South-East Tanzania to Namibia, North-east Botswana, Zimbabwe, Mozambique and North-east South Africa.
+This turaco can be found in the dry open savanna woodlands of Angola, Zambia, south eastern parts of the Democratic Republic of the Congo (formerly Zaire), Malawi and South-East Tanzania to Namibia, North-east Botswana, Zimbabwe, Mozambique and North-east South Africa.
 It prefers savanna woodland.

 Its preferred habitat includes parks, suburban gardens and farms - often near water.